sheetdb/slate/source/includes/api/_import_json.md

 `POST https://sheetdb.io/api/v1/58f61be4dda40/import/json`

-If you have empty spreadsheet without the first row you can use this endpoint to import entire JSON.
-Make sure that the spreadsheet is empty, if not the endpoint will append new content with the first row.
-First row (coumn names) will be generated from the first object in array.
+If you have an empty spreadsheet, above all with a first row unfilled, you can use this endpoint to import entire JSON file.
+Make sure that the spreadsheet is empty or the endpoint will append new content to the first row.
+The first row (column names) will be generated from the first object in the array.

 Required parameters: